orsonteodoro/gcf2/README.md

 #### Depenency rollback(s) without CFI

-Currently no automated way to avoid the above problem, but some cases the wrapper technique does not work because the executable being forced to link with the GCC toolchain but needs to link against the ubsan library mentioned above.
+Currently no automated way to avoid the above problem, but some cases the wrapper technique does not work because the executable is being forced to link with the GCC toolchain but needs to link against the ubsan library mentioned above.

 Some rollback to remove CFI of the dependencies may be required.